ArctiqTeam/community-events/ansiblefest-2020/README.md

 # Ansiblefest 2020 - Centralized RBAC for Networks with Ansible Tower

-This repository contains examples of automating using Ansible playbooks across network devices from multiple vendors including:
+This repository contains example playbooks, inventory and variable files to support automation across network devices from multiple vendors including:

 * Cisco
     * NXOS